syuaibsyuaib/progress_tracker/.github/instructions/instruksi.instructions.md

 # Project Context
 This project is a Flutter application that tracks user progress.
 It includes both a user interface and backend functionality.
 The application is designed to be run on multiple platforms, including web and Android.
+The backend is implemented using Google Apps Script, which interacts with a Google Spreadsheet to store and retrieve user progress data.
+The application allows users to input their progress and view it in a structured format.
+The project also includes a GitHub repository for version control and collaboration. user interface is built using Flutter webview where url for user is https://syuaibsyuaib.github.io/progress_tracker/user.html

 # Coding Guidelines
 1. **Code Structure**: Organize code into modules and components for better maintainability.